petericebear/petericebear.github.io/content/_blog/2016-05-16-starting-laravel-valet-on-osx.md

 -----------------------------------------------

 Laravel Valet is a Laravel development environment for Mac minimalists.
 No Vagrant, No Apache, No Nginx, No /etc/hosts file.
 You can even share your sites publicly using local tunnels.
 Valet runs best with PHP 7 for speedy performances.
+I came across some issues getting it running on my system and wanted to share them with you.
+You can find those issues and the solutions to them below the installation of PHP/Valet.

 ## Installation of Laravel Valet on OSX